-His musical language, as composer and as player, was purely Tango, a language that the people of the neighborhoods of Rio de la Plata understand, a language that flows effortless like spring water.
-His performance was vibrantly brilliant, simple, without variations, very nuanced and colorful.
+His musical language, as a composer and as a player, was purely Tango, a language that the people of the neighborhoods of Rio de la Plata understand, a language that flows effortlessly like spring water.
+His performance was vibrantly brilliant, simple, without variations, very nuanced, and colorful.

 As a conductor, it is possible to identify two stages of his work.
-From 1911 to 1915, in which his formations are similar to the others of the time, integrated by bandoneon, violin, flute and guitar.
-The guitar is the rhythmic base and the other instruments play the melody, although sometimes all play together in the parts that demand more sound.
+From 1911 to 1915, his formations were similar to the others of the time, integrated by bandoneon, violin, flute, and guitar.
+The guitar is the rhythmic base, and the other instruments play the melody, although sometimes all play together in the parts that demand more sound.
 Listen to “El entrerriano” (Odeon 1913):

-From 1917 to 1919, although some times we can still hear a guitar, the piano becomes the spinal cord of the rhythm, complemented by violins and violoncello, and, of course, the bandoneon.
-His rhythm is more “elastic” without losing “polenta” (energy), more versatile and with more sound flow.
-Definitely much more advanced than his contemporary orchestras.
+From 1917 to 1919, although sometimes we can still hear a guitar, the piano becomes the spinal cord of the rhythm, complemented by violins and violoncello, and, of course, the bandoneon.
+His rhythm is more “elastic” without losing “polenta” (energy), more versatile, and with the more sound flow.
+Much more advanced than his contemporary orchestras.
 Listen to “Comme il faut” (Victor 1918):